Lead Opinion

 A. It’s because of the research done at the National Traffic Safety Institute on the field sobriety tests.

 Q. Okay.
-In your work with you have all kinds of field sobriety tests.
+In your work with — you have all kinds of field sobriety tests.
 Which is the most reliable indicator to you that an individual is under the influence?

 MR. WEIGT [defense counsel]: Objection, Your Honor.
 I think that’s speculative.
 Most reliable?
 What’s he going to base that on?

 The magistrate reacted to this objection of defense counsel by removing the jury from the courtroom and questioning the prosecutor as to his belief concerning the admissibility of this evidence.
-The prosecutor maintained that the evidence was admissible but the magistrate disagreed stating that the state's witness could only "testify as to whether or not the person failed or passed the test"; that the testimony of the witness that there was a "77 percent chance that this guy is under the influence because of (the defendant's failure to pass) the horizontal gaze nystagmus test" was "totally inadmissible", "totally prejudicial", and that "it should not have been gotten into."
+The prosecutor maintained that the evidence was admissible but the magistrate disagreed stating that the state’s witness could only “testify as to whether or not the person failed or passed the test”; that the testimony of the witness that there was a “77 percent chance that this guy is under the influence because of (the defendant’s failure to pass) the horizontal gaze nystagmus test” was “totally inadmissible”, “totally prejudicial”, and that “it should not have been gotten into.”
 The magistrate then, sua sponte, declared a mistrial.
-Following the mistrial declaration, the prosecutor stated that he would retry the case.
-The court responded by stating that he would not permit a retrial because of "prosecutorial misconduct" and dismissed the case sua sponte.
-It is clear from the record that the evidence the magistrate found objectionable and prejudicial was the officer's testimony that the results of the HGN test administered to Stevens, coupled with statistics by the National Traffic Safety Institute, established that there was a 77 percent chance of the defendant being under the influence of alcohol.
-The record is clear that there was no objection by the defendant to the prosecutor's question that elicited this testimony and there was no objection or motion to strike the officer's testimony or conclusions concerning National Traffic Safety Institute statistics.
+Following the mistrial declaration, the prosecutor stated that he would retry the ease.
+The court responded by stating that he would not permit a retrial because of “prosecutorial misconduct” and dismissed the case sua sponte.
+It is clear from the record that the evidence the magistrate found objectionable and prejudicial was the officer’s testimony that the results of the HGN test administered to Stevens, coupled with statistics by the National Traffic Safety Institute, established that there was a 77 percent chance of the defendant being under the influence of alcohol.
+The record is clear that there was no objection by the defendant to the prosecutor’s question that elicited this testimony and there was no objection or motion to strike the officer’s testimony or conclusions concerning National Traffic Safety Institute statistics.

 III.

-THE INTRODUCTION OF THIS EVIDENCE BY THE PROSECUTION DID NOT CONSTITUTE PROSECUTORIAL MISCONDUCT WARRANTING A DISMISSAL OF THE CASE WITH PREJUDICE.
+THE INTRODUCTION OF THIS EVIDENCE BY THE PROSECUTION DID NOT CONSTITUTE PROSECU-TORIAL MISCONDUCT WARRANTING A DISMISSAL OF THE CASE WITH PREJUDICE.

 A. EVIDENCE OF A PERCENTAGE LIKELIHOOD OF INTOXICATION BASED SOLELY UPON A HORIZONTAL GAZE NYSTAGMUS (HGN) TEST WAS ADMISSIBLE FOR THE NARROW REASON THAT THE DEFENDANT NEITHER OBJECTED NOR MOVED TO STRIKE THIS EVIDENCE.

 The general rule in Idaho is that an appellate court will not consider an alleged error on appeal in the absence of a timely objection to that alleged error at trial.
 State v.
-Gish, 87 Idaho 341, 353, 393 P.2d 342, 348 (1964).
-It follows that the evidence of a percentage likelihood of intoxication based solely upon a HGN test was admissible for the narrow reason that the defendant neither objected nor moved to strike this evidence.
+Gish,

 B. THE INTRODUCTION OF THIS EVIDENCE DID NOT WARRANT THE DECLARATION OF A MISTRIAL.